23 C

 A Familiar Corner, an Unfamiliar Grief

 The McDonald’s on Union Boulevard sits along one of Allentown’s busiest commercial corridors, a stretch lined with gas stations, fast-food chains, and strip-mall storefronts that draw steady traffic well into the night.
-The shooting, occurring at the tail end of the dinner rush, sent shockwaves through a section of the city that residents typically associate more with convenience than with crime.
+The shooting occurred near the end of the dinner rush, sending shockwaves through a section of the city that residents typically associate more with convenience than with crime.

 The Lehigh Valley has wrestled with periodic flashes of gun violence in recent years, much of it tied to interpersonal disputes that spiral out of control in public spaces.
 Investigators have not characterized what specifically prompted the disturbance that night, nor have they said whether the shooter and victim knew each other or whether the encounter was random.